Dre Campbell Farm

 10 Best Types of Garden Mulch

-Laying down mulch in garden beds may be a big task, but it is one that pays off if used correctly.
+Laying down mulch in garden beds may be a big task, but it pays off if used correctly.
 Mulching is a common practice that farmers use to suppress weeds and, in some cases, improve garden soil quality.

-Below are 10 different types of mulch, their benefits, and how to use them in the garden.
+Below are 10 different types of mulch, along with their benefits and how to use them in the garden.

 Mulching Benefits

-Mulch is any kind of protective material used to cover the soil.
+Mulch is any protective material used to cover the soil.
 Below are the main benefits of using mulch in the garden:

 • Keeps down weeds.